estaszewski/QGNN-Financial-Fraud-Detection/README.md

    <a href="mailto:erik.staszewski@gmail.com"><b>Email Me</b></a> | <a href="https://www.linkedin.com/in/estaszewski/"><b>My LinkedIn</b></a> | <a href="https://equal1.com/"><b>Equal1 Site</b></a>
 </div>

+## Work in Progress

+This project is still being developed.
+Results may evolve as improvements are made.
+Contributions and feedback are welcome.

 ## 1. Introduction

 This project, by Erik Staszewski under the supervision of David Redmond for Equal1, seeks to implement and extend quantum computing techniques for credit card fraud detection.